fwip/mtg_pronouns/reworded_cards.md

 Remove Tempest Efreet from your deck before playing if you're not playing for ante.

 {T}, Sacrifice Tempest Efreet: Target opponent may pay 10 life.
-If they doesn't, they reveals a card at random from their hand.
+If that player doesn't, they reveal a card at random from their hand.
 Exchange ownership of the revealed card and Tempest Efreet.
 Put the revealed card into your hand and Tempest Efreet from anywhere into that player's graveyard.

 **3 / 3**